castorini/VDPWI-NN-Torch/README.md

 - Currently our tool only runs on CPUs, therefore it is recommended to use INTEL MKL library (or at least OpenBLAS lib) so Torch can run much faster on CPUs.

 - Our tool then requires Glove embeddings by Stanford.
-Please run fetech_and_preprocess.sh for downloading and preprocessing this data set (around 3 GBs).
+Please run fetch_and_preprocess.sh for downloading and preprocessing this data set (around 3 GBs).

 Running